0x1daniel/shoc/README.md

-# shoc
+# shoc :confused:

 minimalistic shortener

 ## About

 Simply written in ruby and using redis, to get things done.
+[Kurz](https://github.com/oltdaniel/kurz) is the compley version of this.

 ## Setup